What are the best noise cancelling headphones?

 Compare them to each other in the comparison table or read the in-depth reviews at the end.

-Check table of contents below for better orientation.
+Check table of contents for better orientation.

-- 15 Best Noise Cancelling Headphones Comparison
+- 15 Best Active Noise Cancelling Over-ear Headphones For Flying Comparison

-- Best Bluetooth Noise Cancelling Headphones Reviewed
+- What to Expect From Noise Cancelling Headphones

 - Bose QuietComfort 35 (Top Pick)